mlochbaum/BQN/spec/primitive.md

 In the first two cases, if the result would not be a valid Unicode code point, then an error results.
 The remaining cases of `+` and `-` (adding two characters; negating a character or subtracting it from a number) are not allowed.

-Additionally, the **Floor** function `⌊` returns the largest integer smaller than the argument, or the argument itself if it is `¯∞` or `∞`.
+Additionally, the **Floor** function `⌊` returns the largest integer smaller than or equal to the argument, or the argument itself if it is `¯∞` or `∞`.
 It's needed because the arithmetic operations give no fixed-time way to determine if a value is an integer.
 Floor gives an error if the argument is an atom other than a number.

 ### Comparison